Can a dentist pull an infected tooth?

 What’s possible?

-If you have a tooth that’s been bothering you, you may be eager to have it removed asap.
+If you have a tooth that’s been bothering you, you may be eager to have it removed ASAP.
 But if it’s infected, and especially if swelling is present, you may wonder if that will cause a delay in having it extracted.
 This page can help you understand when that might be necessary.

 Table of contents –- Can a dentist pull an infected tooth?

-- Sure, in a lot of cases.
+- Sure, in a lot of cases, even on the same day.

-- Extraction may be possible.
+- Extraction may be possible, even on the same day.

 - Extracting infected teeth.